Combat Academy

-Combat Academy (also known as Combat High) is a 1986 American made-for-television comedy film directed by Neal Israel.
+Combat Academy (also known as Combat High) is a 1986 American comedy television film directed by Neal Israel.
 The film also features (a then-unknown) George Clooney.

 Synopsis

-Best friends Max Mendelsson (Keith Gordon) and Perry Barnett (Wally Ward) are a pair of misfit high school teenagers who always cause trouble at school.
+Best friends Max Mendelsson and Perry Barnett are a pair of misfit high school teenagers who always cause trouble at school.
 After starting the first day with a large amount of destructive pranks, the duo are suspended from school.
 They later get themselves into more trouble when they intentionally misdirect several construction workers into drilling on the wrong area, ultimately causing roadside damage and getting themselves arrested by the police.
-For their mischief, the judge (Sherman Hemsley) sentences them to serve a year in Kirkland Military School to teach them discipline.
+For their mischief, the judge sentences them to serve a year in Kirkland Military School to teach them discipline.

-Upon arriving in military school, the duo meets Cadet Major Biff Woods (George Clooney), Cadet Captain Kevin, and Cadet Sergeant Andrea Pritchett (Dana Hill), who constantly punish Max for his bad conduct and behavior.
+Upon arriving in military school, the duo meets Cadet Major Biff Woods, Cadet Captain Kevin, and Cadet Sergeant Andrea Pritchett, who constantly punish Max for his bad conduct and behavior.
 Max finds the time in military school unbearable and vows to find a way to get himself out.
-During a war game, Perry meets a fellow cadet named Mary-Beth (Tina Caspary) and falls in love with her.
+During a war game, Perry meets a fellow cadet named Mary-Beth and falls in love with her.
 Meanwhile, Max again sets up another series of destructive pranks in the military school, hoping to get himself removed from the school.
-However, the principal and Biff's father, General Ed Woods (Robert Culp), refuse to expel them, instead giving the two of them more punishments.
+However, the principal and Biff's father, General Ed Woods, refuse to expel them, instead giving the two of them more punishments.
 Although Max is still unrepentant, Perry decides that he wants to straighten up his life and breaks off his friendship with Max.

 Max eventually wins the friendship of other cadets by saving a drowning cadet and defending him from Biff, while Perry begin a budding romance with Mary-Beth.
 Meanwhile, cadets from a Soviet military school visits Kirkland and challenges them to a mock war game as part of their tour.
 During the welcome party, Biff steals a pocket watch from a Soviet guest.
 Max notices this and confronts Biff for his actions, but the two are caught by the General in front of everyone.
 Although Max tries to take the blame, Biff confesses to General Woods that he was the thief.
 He announces that he did this in revenge for his father, always praising him as a fine soldier but never regarding him as a son.
 Saddened by this, the general relieves him of his command for the upcoming mock war.
 Biff tries to drown his sorrows by drinking, but Max, who has reconciled with Perry, decides to set another plan to help Biff make up with his father.